khromov/docker-pico-php/README.md

 There does however not seem to be any specific security issues related to the built-in server, and since it's running in an isolated Docker container, it could still be suitable in certain situations (behind basic auth, on an intranet, non-public websites, demo sites etc.)

 ### Run with docker-compose

+If you want to use this as a local PHP environment, start by checking out the [GitHub repo](https://github.com/khromov/docker-pico-php)

+Start the container using Docker Compose:

 ```
 docker-compose up